anza-xyz/wallet-adapter/FAQ.md

 ## How can I get support?

 Please ask questions on the [Solana Stack Exchange](https://solana.stackexchange.com).
-There's also a `#developer-support` channel on the [Solana Discord](https://discord.com/invite/4hJfSRU).

 After reading this FAQ, if you've found a bug or if you'd like to request a feature, please [open an issue](https://github.com/solana-labs/wallet-adapter/issues/new).